 Note that a Voluntary Leave of Absence is treated as a Withdrawal for federal student aid purposes.
 This means that federal loans will enter their grace or repayment periods during the Voluntary Leave of Absence.
 In addition, a student must complete exit counseling when taking a Voluntary Leave of Absence.
 To receive financial aid in future semesters, students must be making Satisfactory Academic Progress.
 Students must have a cumulative GPA of 2.0 and must have earned at least 67% of cumulative attempted credits at each point satisfactory academic progress is measured.
 Please see the Office of Financial Aid for further information.

 Suffolk University recognizes and appreciates the service and challenges student service members or reservists may face when called to active service while they are enrolled students.
 As a result, Suffolk University will work with student service members and reservists on a case-by-case basis to address academic and financial considerations.
-Law student service members and reservists must contact the Law Dean of Students Office within one month of being called to duty and must provide documentation of their call to service.
+Law student service members and reservists must contact the Law Dean of Students Office within one month of being called to duty (or as soon as possible thereafter) and must provide documentation of their call to service.
 The Law Dean of Students Office will work on the student’s behalf with campus departments (Academic Services, Bursar, Registrar, Financial Aid, Associate Deans, etc.) to arrange late course withdrawals, leaves of absence, exam postpoments, University financial consideration and re-entry to academic programs, etc. Students are encouraged to view the University's webpage regarding veterans and active duty military.

 Separate from Suffolk University action or assistance, student service members or reservists are subject to the rules and regulations established by the US Department of Education regarding financial aid and by regulations governing veteran‘s benefits.